October 22 Group: Attacks

 The October 22 Group had a variety of targets including private citizens, private property, and particularly government property.
 Most of their attacks were not fatal.
 Like most Italian left-wing organizations, the movement used dynamite as their weapon of choice in their attacks.
 Of all the group's targets, private citizens were the most frequently targeted, including the abduction and ransom of the son of a wealthy citizen of Genoa.
 This was the first kidnapping done by an Italian leftist group and was successful.
 In 1970, Mario Rossi organized the abduction of Sergio Gadolla, son of a rich Genoa family, as a way of financing.
 From the action, the gang gained a 200 million liras ransom; most of the money, however, was raked off by Vandelli, who had acted as middleman.
 By then, the kidnapping was generally attributed by the press to the city's underworld.

 On 26 March 1971, Rossi and Viel robbed a security officer who transported the wages for the Genoa Public Housing Institute's dependents.
 A delivery man of the institute, Alessandro Floris, tried bravely to stop the two raiders and was shot by Rossi.
 Floris was the first victim of the Italian red terrorism.
 (Later, Rossi has always denied firing to kill.)
 A passerby took a photo the moment when Rossi, on a scooter driven by Viel, pointed his gun against the body of Floris, lying on the ground in a pool of blood.
-The image, besides becoming a symbol of the years of lead, helped to identify the killer, who was captured the same day, after a long chase in the citys streets.
+The image, besides becoming a symbol of the years of lead, helped to identify the killer, who was captured the same day, after a long chase in the city's streets.